officialdharam/nlpbasics/README.md

 You can alternatively write a small client for your own domain and supply training files.
 For a sample, check the client in.techieme.nlp.sentimentanalysis.MovieReviewClassification.java

+# Disclaimer
+This work is just for demo purpose and guarantees no accuracy for a commercial application.
+This is used to explain NLP as a concept to beginners.

+# Contribution
+If you are planning to contribute to improve this project as a beginner then please contact me.

+# License
+Everything in this repo is free to use, distribute and edit without any permission from me.